Why Juneteenth Should Matter to LGBTQ+ Christians

 Juneteenth, a holiday commemorating the emancipation of enslaved African Americans, holds profound significance for our nation and should be honored and celebrated by everyone, including LGBTQ+ people — and in particular, by LGBTQ+ Christians.
 Here’s why.

 For starters, Juneteenth for me as a Christian is about recalling just how truly awfully, inhumanely and impudently white people once behaved toward another part of God’s creation that was in fact their equal in God’s eyes.
 In their weak, selfish, short-sighted hunger for power and unquestioned dominance, they failed to see their Black brothers and sisters as fellow children of God.
-They were unable to see them as God saw them.
+They were simply unable to see them as God saw them.

 All the while, I’ve recognized that my Black brothers and sisters don’t have that option in the same way.
 So I’ve had to recognize that what I perceived as injustices against me were but a fraction of the full picture of the systemic oppression faced by Black people universally, and by Black LGBTQ+ people especially.

-In other words, to be LGBTQ+ is to understand, on some fundamental level, that even within our own community there are levels and gradations of privilege and deprivation — that even discrimination comes with shades and grades of tolerance, acceptance, rejection, and outright expulsion.
+In other words, to be LGBTQ+ is to understand, on some fundamental level, that even within our own community there are levels and gradations of privilege and deprivation — that even discrimination comes with shades and grades of tolerance, acceptance, rejection and outright expulsion.
 It’s truly the intersectionality of oppressions.

 What makes Juneteenth such a powerful reminder of the power of repression is that its very name contains this fact, as explained by the Washington Post: